Retatrutide vs Tirzepatide 2026: Triple Agonist vs Mounjaro Compared for Vietnam Buyers

 GLP-1 and GIP (the two receptors tirzepatide targets) primarily work on appetite and insulin response.
 They signal satiety to the brain, slow gastric emptying so you feel full longer, and improve glucose disposal.
 The weight loss is driven almost entirely by eating less.
 Tirzepatide does not directly change how much energy your body burns at rest.

 Retatrutide adds the glucagon receptor.
 Glucagon in this context is not the blood sugar rescue hormone most people know.
 When pulsed chronically through a peptide drug, glucagon activates hepatic (liver) fat oxidation, increases basal metabolic rate, and shifts the body toward burning stored fat as fuel even at rest.
-That is the mechanism responsible for the extra 2 to 5 percentage points of weight loss retatrutide shows over tirzepatide at equivalent time points.
+That third receptor is the proposed mechanism behind the weight loss averages reported in the retatrutide trial.
+Because the two compounds have never been compared in the same trial, the real size of any difference between them is unknown.

 Tirzepatide